-This course aligns with the NC Firefighter Certification Program approved by the NC Fire and Rescue Commission for offering as of July 1, 2020, and is designed for preparation as a paid or volunteer firefighter.
-This block of fire rescue courses consists of course content identified by the NC Fire and Rescue Commission as part of the Firefighter and Hazardous Materials Level 1 Responder certification program.
+This course is designed for preparation as a paid or volunteer firefighter.
+This block of fire rescue courses consists of course content identified by the NC Fire and Rescue Commission as part of the Firefighter nad Hazardous Materials Operations certification program.
 Successful completion of these courses provide students with credit towards the NC Firefighter Certification and may be applied for course credits towards an Associate in Applied Science Degree in Fire Protection Technology.